-Our Moving Body Salon performers are expanding with old favorites and new brave hearts sharing their creative talents on January 30th via Zoom, hosted by Mary Abrams!
+Moving Body Salon performers are diversifying yet still include old favorites.
+Read below to get inspired by their creative talents to be shared on April 9th via Zoom, hosted by Mary Abrams!

 Norman Salant—is a NYC singer/songwriter whose songs are an attempt to put a face on the most moving elements of life.
 They are songs for today, melodious, intricate, with lyrical wordplay and larger themes, poetic imagery and abstract impressions; above all honest.
 Deceptively complex Norman’s songs reconstitute all the music he’s ever heard from the Beatles to Coltrane to Dylan to Philip Glass, into something fresh and new.
 Pop songs, yes, but radically different than any particular genre might produce. www.normansalant.com